Inheritance Funding Company review

 What is Inheritance Funding Company?

-The exact fees involved depend on your specific case, including the complexity of the estate, length of time it takes for the estate to close..
+The exact fees involved depend on your specific case, including the complexity of the estate, and the length of time it takes for the estate to close.
 Once you complete your free consultation, Inheritance Funding Company will be able to outline the fees that will be taken out of your inheritance if you choose to get an advance.

 If your case gets through probate by a certain date, you may even be eligible for a rebate on the fees you paid — though it depends on your contract.